 Guild Programs and Workshops

-I am an International Speaker, Teacher, and Pattern Designer.
+I am an International Teacher, Speaker, and Pattern Designer.
 I have been quilting for 20 years and have an MA in Curriculum and Instruction, along with many years of teaching experience.
-I am also a Certified Teacher for Color Confidence, a program from Shannon Brinkley.
+I developed a unique program about the 4 Elements of Movement in Quilting and I am a Certified Teacher for Color Confidence, a program from Shannon Brinkley.

 I am a past Kindergarten teacher, and currently wife to an Active Duty Serviceman, as well as a mother and dog mom!
 I love to travel and I absolutely love sharing my passion for quilting!